Fintech Writing Samples

-This whitepaper aims to helps you identify how to transform your bank into a digital-first enterprise, including reworking your business model, working culture, and the technology which drives all of it.
+This whitepaper aims to help you identify how to transform your bank into a digital-first enterprise, including reworking your business model, working culture, and the technology which drives all of it.

 Smart Bundling and Service Add-Ons

-During the early days of the fintech boom, some of the savvier starts-ups made a conscious decision to pick and choose which financial services they would focus on, such as lending or investment advice, rather than trying to tackle it all.
-This came to be known as unbundling, as it represented the move away from the all in one bundle model traditional banking institutions had been using for years.
-This meant larger, more established commercial institutions were no longer leading the market in terms of expertise about the products they offered.
-Instead, big banks began to find themselves susceptible to the cherry-picking tactics of these new, hyper-focused, up and coming digital-first companies.
+During the early days of the fintech boom, some of the savvier start-ups made a conscious decision to pick and choose which financial services they would focus on, such as lending or investment advice, rather than trying to tackle it all.
+This became known as unbundling, as it represented the move away from the all-in-one bundle model traditional banking institutions had been using for years.
+This meant more prominent, more established commercial institutions were no longer leading the market in terms of expertise about the products they offered.
+Instead, big banks began to find themselves susceptible to the cherry-picking tactics of these new, hyper-focused, up-and-coming digital-first companies.

-Since then, there have been numerous examples of banks joining with specialist fintech providers to enhance the services they offer to consumers.
-In some cases, this “re-bundling” allows banks to move beyond the traditional, narrow banking domain to a variety of useful financial add-ons, like investment, insurance, and even parking in an attempt to help customers simplify their daily routines.
+Since then, there have been numerous examples of banks joining with specialist fintech providers to enhance their services to consumers.
+In some cases, this "re-bundling" allows banks to move beyond the traditional, narrow banking domain to a variety of valuable financial add-ons, like an investment, insurance, and even parking, in an attempt to help customers simplify their daily routines.
 This shift from simple banking features to add-ons has been a wildly successful business strategy for Chinese tech giants like Alipay and WeChat.
-WeChat, which started as a social messaging network, added a "payments" capability as a means to streamline users’ life.
-It is now one of the world’s most powerful payment brands.
+WeChat, which started as a social messaging network, added a "payments" capability to streamline users' lives.
+It is now one of the world's most powerful payment brands.

 Similarly, some major fintech brands, such as Revolut, have started adding traditional core banking services to their specialized areas of focus.
 Marcus, Goldman Sachs' fintech subsidiary, is another example of a harmonious blend of fintech borrowing traditional banking services to offer consumers the best of both worlds.